I did a blind taste test to compare Ladurée macarons with those from the McDonald's McCafe, and the results might surprise you!

-France is known for its decadent desserts, and none is more emblematic than the macaron, a delicate pastry made from two soft shells joined by a meringue-like filling.
+France is known for its decadent desserts, and none is more emblematic than the macaron, a delicate pastry made from two soft shells surrounding a meringue-like filling.
 These light and airy “cakes” come in a variety of colours and flavours, depending on the maker.
-They are baked every morning and best consumed fresh, as they tend to harden after a couple of days.
+They are best consumed fresh, as they tend to harden after a couple of days.

 In 2007, McCafés in Paris began offering macarons in basic flavours such as chocolate, caramel, pistachio, lemon and vanilla.
-Macarons snobs were quick to turn up their noses at these mainstream counterparts, but its drastic price difference appealed to the public.
+Macaron snobs were quick to turn up their noses at these mainstream counterparts, but their drastic price difference appealed to the public.

-The two macarons are more or less the same size, but Ladurée's double-decker shells are less rounded, contains slightly more filling, and more pleasing to the eye with a matte texture and a richer colour.
-But how does the two compare in terms of taste?
+The two macarons are more or less the same size, but Ladurée's double-decker shells are less rounded, contain slightly more filling, and are more pleasing to the eye with a matte texture and a richer colour.
+But how do the two compare in terms of taste?

 After breaking each macaron into quarters, I asked each of my two blind taste-testers which ones they preferred.